NoelBram/Onotes/README.md

 Higher order functions such as map, reduce etc., that are implementing the traversal across a container, applying the given function to every element.
 #### External iterators and the iterator pattern :
 The primary purpose of an iterator is to allow a user to process every element of a container while isolating the user from the internal structure of the container.
 It may be thought of as a type of pointer that has two primary operations: referencing one particular element in the object collection (called element access), and modifying itself so it points to the next element (called element traversal).
-## Multiplicative :
-Tending to have the power to multiply and relating to, or associated with a mathematical operation of multiplication.
-#### Example :
-The multiplicative property of 0 requires that…
-    a × 0 = 0 and 0 × a = 0.
+## Matchine Learning Method
+An algorithim with the matchine learning method has the albility to adapt its behaviors to new inputs.
+The adaptation may seem like it has no human intervention and may lead to the inpression that the machine is actually learning but that is not the case.
+Underneath the machine learning model, this adaptation of behaviours, is as rigid as every bit of machine instructions that are programmed by humans.
 ## Main Memory :
 It holds two instructions a program can initiate.
 #### Violate :
 To erase when the program terminates of when the computer turns off.
 #### Random Access Memory (RAM) :
 When the CPU accesses data and instructions from any memory location.
+## Multiplicative :
+Tending to have the power to multiply and relating to, or associated with a mathematical operation of multiplication.
+#### Example :
+The multiplicative property of 0 requires that…
+    a × 0 = 0 and 0 × a = 0.
 ## Notational Conventions :
 expression terms and factor and expression is the start symbol.
 #### Terminals :